sjsilvabr/Getting-and-Cleaning-Data---Project/README.md

       vTrainActFile <- unz(vZipPath, 'UCI HAR Dataset/train/y_train.txt')
       vTrainActData <- read.table(vTrainActFile)

+      vTrainSubjFile <- unz(vZipPath, 'UCI HAR Dataset/train/subject_train.txt')
+      vTrainSubjData <- read.table(vTrainSubjFile)

-After that, the training activities data set has been added to the training measurements as a new variable called *activity*.
+After that, the training activity and subject data sets have been added to the training measurements as new variables called *activity* and *subject*.

       vTrainSetData$activity <- vTrainActData$V1
+      vTrainSetData$subject <- vTrainSubjData$V1

 Similar to to the training data, the test data has also been loaded directly from the ZIP file.
-The test measurements *X_test.txt* has been loaded into *vTestSetData* object, and the test activities *y_test.txt* has been loaded into *vTestActData* object.
+The test measurements *X_test.txt* has been loaded into *vTestSetData* object, the test activities *y_test.txt* has been loaded into *vTestActData* object, and the test subjects *subject_test.txt* into the *vTestSubjData* object.

       vTestSetFile <- unz(vZipPath, 'UCI HAR Dataset/test/X_test.txt')
       vTestSetData <- read.table(vTestSetFile)